thesufiway/the_sufi_way/about.markdown

 ## Who are we?

-“Raah-e-IshQ …The Sufi Way” is an independent platform for all the seekers of knowledge, truth; those who wants to understand the deeper meanings of the Religion and implement it as a transformative tool for the soul and mind (not just limiting Religion to the ritualistic form).
-The practice of the Religion with its essence and meaning would help individuals attain higher spiritual states, bring closer to The Creator and its creation.
+“**Raah-e-IshQ…The Sufi Way**” is an independent platform for all the seekers of knowledge
+& truth; those who want to understand the deeper meanings of the Deen and implement it as a transformative tool for the soul and mind (and not just limiting Religion to the ritualistic practices).
+The Religion with its essence and meaning would help individuals achieve higher mystical states; and bring closer to Allah - The Creator.

-The concept of travelling to learn the Religion has very much been the part of the Islamic tradition.
-Renowned Universities across the Globe has been effectively carrying out such programs for students & Professionals.
+The concept of ‘*travelling to learn*’ has very much been the part of the Islamic tradition and can be traced throughout the History of the religion.
+It has been practiced and promoted within the classical Islam.
+Present day renowned Universities across the Globe has been effectively carrying out such programs for students & Professionals.

-“Raah-e-IshQ …The Sufi Way” primarily caters to the Urdu/Hindi speaking audience in the Indian sub-continent and draws inspiration from institutions like Cambridge Muslim College (U.K) and Zaytuna College (U.S).
+“*Raah-e-IshQ…The Sufi Way*” primarily caters to the Urdu/Hindi speaking audience, especially in the Indian sub-continent and draws inspiration from Islamic institutions across the world.

 ## Our Aim